DanielLin97/ACLR4RUMOR-NAACL2022/data/README.md

 1: root-id -- an unique identifier describing the tree/conversation (id of the root);
 2: index-of-parent-post -- an index number of the parent post for the current post;
 3: index-of-the-current-post -- an index number of the current post;
-4: time-delay -- the time slot between the current post and the root (just a placeholder in Weibo-COVID19 for the format consistence);
+4: time-delay -- the time slot between the current post and the root (just a placeholder in Weibo-COVID19 for the format consistency);
 5: text -- the textual content of the current post.

 # Precomputed representations